electrickite/luks-tpm2/README.md

     -x HEX     Index of the TPM NVRAM area holding the key -s NUMBER  Key size in byes
                Default: 32
-    -t NUMBER  LUKS slot number for the TPM key
+    -f PATH    LUKS keyfile used instead of prompting for LUKS passphraes -t NUMBER  LUKS slot number for the TPM key
                Default: 1
     -r NUMBER  LUKS slot number for temporary reset passphrase